open-cloud/open-cloud.github.io.old/3_operator.md

 **Diagnostic Steps:** Use VNC to view console of broken instance.

-* on host VM, run "virsh vncdisplay <instance_name>".
+* on host physical machine, run "virsh vncdisplay <instance_name>".
 Note the vnc console number, add 5900 to it to get the VNC port.

-* on host VM, make sure port is open: "iptables -A INPUT -m state --state NEW -m tcp -p tcp --dport 5900  -j ACCEPT"
+* on host phyical machine, make sure port is open: "iptables -A INPUT -m state --state NEW -m tcp -p tcp --dport 5900  -j ACCEPT"

 * from admin machine, setup an SSH tunnel: ssh -o "GatewayPorts yes" -L 5900:localhost:5900 ubuntu@<hostname>